Thinkwise/docs/docs/sf/cubes.md

 The possible group interval types are:

-- Alphabetical; grouping by initial letter
+- Alphabetical - grouping by initial letter

-- Numeric; interval for a numerical range (for example, per 100 or per 1000)
+- Numeric - interval for a numerical range (for example, per 100 or per 1000)

-- Date; the date of a date or timestamp
+- Date - the date of a date or timestamp

-- Year; the year of a date or timestamp
+- Year - the year of a date or timestamp

-- Quarter; the quarter of a date or timestamp
+- Quarter - the quarter of a date or timestamp

-- Month; the month of a date or timestamp
+- Month - the month of a date or timestamp

-- Week no. of the year; week no. of the year for a date or timestamp
+- Week no. of the year - week no. of the year for a date or timestamp

-- Week of the month; the week of the month for a date or timestamp
+- Week of the month - the week of the month for a date or timestamp

-- Day of the year; the day of the year for a date or timestamp
+- Day of the year - the day of the year for a date or timestamp

-- Day of the month; the day of the month for a date or timestamp
+- Day of the month - the day of the month for a date or timestamp

-- Year age; age in years based on the current date.
+- Year age - age in years based on the current date.
 For this purpose the numerical range can be used, for instance an age group per year of per 10 years (0-9, 10-19 etc.).

-- Month age; see year age, but then for the age in months.
+- Month age - see year age, but then for the age in months.

-- Week age; see year age, but then for the age in weeks.
+- Week age - see year age, but then for the age in weeks.

-- Day age; see year age, but then for the age in days.
+- Day age - see year age, but then for the age in days.

 ### Cube displays